EliBrank/wurdo/ml_engine/shared_results/README.md

 ## Files

+### `optimization_test_results.json`
+**Test**: Probability vector optimization demonstration
+**Purpose**: Shows the massive efficiency gain from using one probability vector for multiple candidates
+**Key Findings**:
+- **32.67x speedup** for multiple candidates
+- Identical results between optimized and unoptimized methods
+- One probability vector (50,257 values) can score ANY word
+- Perfect for pre-computing and caching probability vectors

 ### `probability_scoring_results.json`
 **Test**: Advanced scoring with 9 carefully selected words
 **Purpose**: Shows how the probability-based scoring system performs on different word categories